-If you are a permanent resident or United States citizen with family members living in another country, some of them might qualify for family-based immigration visas.
+If you are a permanent resident or United States citizen with family members living in another country, a Phoenix immigration lawyer can help you get them family-based immigration visas.
 Although uniting family is a primary objective of United States immigration law, there are limitations on which relatives can be petitioned and different preference immigrant categories.

 LINK: In addition to traditional family-based visas, other programs apply to persons from specific countries and under certain conditions.
-For this reason and others, it is essential to consult knowledgeable immigration lawyers in Phoenix, AZ who can help you identify your family-based immigration needs and understand your options.
+For this reason and others, it is a good idea to consult our immigration lawyers in Phoenix, AZ, who can help you identify your family-based immigration needs and understand your options.

 The Process for a Family-Based Immigration Visa Petition